Driving on Autobahn

 A61: from Dannstadt until shortly before the exit on the B9 to Speyer

-A61: from intersection Mönchengladbach to the border of Holland
+A61: from the intersection of Mönchengladbach to the border of Holland

 A63: Between Mainz (Saulheim) and Kaiserslautern

-A65: between Haßloch and Landau-Nord (only this direction)
+A65: between Haßloch and Landau-Nord (only in this direction)

 A66: between Wiesbaden-Nordenstadt and Frankfurt Zeilsheim (both directions)